Gauge Symmetries, Contact Reduction, and Singular Field Theories: Contact Reduction of Singular Systems

 for a set of functions $C^{\alpha}_{\,\beta}\in C^{\infty}(T^*Q)$, with $\textrm{det}\,C^{\alpha}_{\;\beta}\neq 0$.
-The first two conditions simply identify $D$ as a scaling symmetry, while the third ensures that the flow of $D$ maps $M_0$ onto itself.
-This is essential, as $M_0$ describes the maximal subset of points at which solutions to the equations of motion \textit{could} exist (evidently, implementation of the constraint algorithm is likely to restrict $M_0$ further, but any such restriction will necessarily be a \textit{subset} of $M_0$); the flow of the scaling field must not, therefore, map points of $M_0$, which are (potentially) dynamically admissible, to points of $T^*Q \backslash M_0$, which are not.\\
+The first two conditions identify $D$ as a scaling symmetry, while the third ensures that the flow of $D$ maps $M_0$ onto itself.
+This is essential, as $M_0$ describes the maximal subset of points at which solutions to the equations of motion could exist; the flow of $D$ must not, therefore, map points of $M_0$, which are (potentially) dynamically admissible, to points of $T^*Q \backslash M_0$, which are not.\\

-In principle, we should now verify that the flow of $D$ does in fact act freely and properly on $T^*Q$; supposing that this \textit{is} the case, the space $C:=T^*Q/ \sim$ is a contact manifold with submersion $\beta:T^*Q\rightarrow C$, and contact distribution $\xi:= \beta_*\,\textrm{ker}\left(\iota_D \omega\right)$.
-We have a contact form $\eta$ and Hamiltonian $H^c$ defined precisely as in (\ref{Eq:ContactForm}) and (\ref{Eq:ContactHamiltonian}) respectively, with the result that $(C,\eta,H^c)$ constitutes a contact Hamiltonian system.\\

-We highlight that this construction does not directly give rise to a pre-contact manifold; instead, we have symmetry reduced the full phase space, into which the pre-symplectic system is embedded.
+In principle, we should now verify that the flow of $D$ acts freely and properly on $T^*Q$; supposing that this \textit{is} the case, the space $C:=T^*Q/ \sim$ is a contact manifold with submersion $\beta:T^*Q\rightarrow C$, and contact distribution $\xi:= \beta_*\,\textrm{ker}\left(\iota_D \omega\right)$.
+The contact form $\eta$ and Hamiltonian $H^c$ are defined precisely as in (\ref{Eq:ContactForm}) and (\ref{Eq:ContactHamiltonian}) respectively, with the result that $(C,\eta,H^c)$ constitutes a contact Hamiltonian system.
+We highlight that this construction does not directly produce a pre-contact manifold, as we have symmetry-reduced the full phase space, into which the pre-symplectic system is embedded.
 The map $\beta: T^*Q\rightarrow C$ allows us to construct functions $\gamma^{\alpha}\in C^{\infty}(C)$, whose zero-set defines a submanifold $\kappa_0:C_0\hookrightarrow C$, which \textit{does} inherit a pre-contact structure; in particular, we have